-Kathryn is a composer and pianist whose music transcends genres and categories.
-Classically trained as a soprano, pianist, and organist in the U.S. and Germany, her evocative and haunting melodies are at the same time both simple and profound.
-Among her sources of inspiration are classical music, jazz, New Age, and the hymns and folksongs of the Appalachian Mountains of southeast Kentucky, where she grew up.
+Kathryn Kaye is a composer and pianist whose music transcends genres and categories.
+Classically trained as a lyric soprano, pianist, and organist in the United States and Germany, her evocative and haunting melodies are both simple and profound.
+Her inspiration comes from classical music, jazz, New Age, and the hymns and folk songs of the Appalachian Mountains of southeast Kentucky, where she grew up.

 "Some of the most thoughtful and profound piano work I have ever heard."

 "...you know right away that you are in the presence of a true artist...simple, yet beautiful."